kevinhughes27/parity-server/README.md

 To reset your local database you can remove the docker volume or delete `server/postgres` and restart the python server.

-There is also an automated test suite which can be run using the `python test.py`.
+There is also an automated test suite which can be run with `nosetests`.

 Deploying